 Brunswick Layover Facility, Maine

 The Northern New England Passenger Rail Authority (NNEPRA) is proposing to construct a passenger rail equipment layover facility in Brunswick, Maine to support the operation and expansion of Amtrak Downeaster passenger rail service.
-The proposed facility would consist of a main building, adjoining crew building and connecting tracks at the site of the Brunswick freight rail yard located between Church Road and Stanwood Street on property now owned by NNEPRA.
+The proposed facility would consist of a main building, adjoining crew building and connecting tracks at the site of the Brunswick freight rail yard located between Church Road and Stanwood Street.
 The proposed site is approximately 0.6 miles west of Brunswick Station, which is the eastern terminus of Amtrak Downeaster service.
 The layover facility is intended to accommodate the overnight storage of a maximum of three (3) Amtrak diesel locomotive-powered passenger train sets used for the Amtrak Downeaster service.